 - NIH-style biosketches, or CVs, for the principal investigator and all co-investigators

-Request the application materials by emailing firstname.lastname@example.org.
-Submit your application via email to email@example.com by December 12, 2016.
-Please include “ARC Winter 2016” and the principal investigator’s last name in the subject line.
+Request the application materials by emailing email@example.com.
+Submit your application via email to firstname.lastname@example.org by June 17, 2016.
+Please include “ARC Spring 2016” and the principal investigator’s last name in the subject line.

 Applications will be evaluated by 23andMe scientists based on the following considerations:

-4) Quality, value and willingness to share complementary datasets.
+- Quality, value and willingness to share complementary datasets

 The following types of requests are handled on a rolling basis rather than in the review process that occurs twice a year: